Sometimes it's hard to know what to say, or how to help when a friend or family member has been diagnosed with cancer.

 There are the physical effects – especially around how the disease can affect day-to-day life – and the emotional roller coaster that often starts from spotting the first worrying sign until given the all clear, or advised we’re in remission.

-After all everyone, being unique individuals will cope differently – and we can feel lost and frightened for Feeling lost when living with cancerthem.
+After all everyone, being unique individuals will cope differently – and we can feel lost and frightened for them.

 Some – not all - people living with cancer or caring for them may draw comfort from a book called The Emperor of All Maladies by Siddhartha Mukherjee an American oncologist.
 He set out to write a history of cancer – but it became a biography of the disease – and won the Pulitzer Prize for general non-fiction in 2011.
 It won’t be everyone’s cup of tea, that’s for sure.